-Turmoil as school’s opening nears in Maryland amid push for in-person learning
+Turmoil as schools’ opening nears in Maryland amid Hogan’s push for in-person learning

 Michelle Radcliffe, a parent of two in Bethesda, found Hogan’s comments encouraging.
 “If it’s true that the numbers are low enough and the science is good, then we want the kids in the classroom being taught by their teachers,” she said.

-She said the school system should not have decided in July to essentially close its buildings to learning through the following Feb.
-1. “It was too early to make that call,” she said.
+She said the school system should not have decided in July to essentially close its buildings to learning until the following February.
+“It was too early to make that call,” she said.
 “It shouldn’t be set in stone.
 You should be able to adapt more quickly to changing circumstances.”

 In Silver Spring, Margo Dickison said that while she would love her 10th-grader back in classes at Albert Einstein High School, she was furious at Hogan’s back-to-school push.

-Too much is at stake, she said, thinking of her 89-year-old mother and immune-compromised sister.
+Too much is at stake, she said, thinking of her 89-year-old mother and immunocompromised sister.
 “I’m hurt and angry and fearful,” she said.

-Teachers have voiced alarm that the issue has come so close to the start of school — and questioned Hogan’s motives.
+Teachers have voiced alarm that the issue has been raised so close to the start of school — and questioned Hogan’s motives.

-“We’re not changing our world because Larry Hogan wants to show off,” said Theresa Mitchell Dudley, president of the county teachers union in Prince George’s, who pointed out that the Republican National Convention was headed into its final evening as Hogan spoke.
+“We’re not changing our world because Larry Hogan wants to show off,” said Theresa Mitchell Dudley, president of the county teachers union in Prince George’s, who pointed out that the Republican National Convention was heading into its final evening as Hogan spoke.
 “This was a political grandstand move on his part, and we’re not playing that game.”

 She noted that two of her union’s members have died of covid-19, the disease caused by the novel coronavirus.

-Hogan’s office noted that the governor had previously rejected allegations of politics being at play, pointing out that Democratic governors, including Andrew M. Cuomo of New York, have made similar announcements in recent weeks.
+Hogan’s office noted that the governor has previously rejected allegations of politics being at play, saying that Democratic governors, including Andrew M. Cuomo of New York, have made similar announcements in recent weeks.

 Rochelle Thompson, a mother of two school-age children who lives in Landover, in Prince George’s County, said she was screaming in disagreement at the television as Hogan spoke.
 She said the matter is serious and he seemed like a politician out of touch, “doing his best to appease people” in a situation with no playbook.